javalin/website/pages/plugins/ssl-helpers.md

  - Client certificates are not supported yet, and it is **not** planned to be added in the future.
 If you need this feature, please open an issue in the [GitHub repository](https://github.com/javalin/javalin-ssl)

  - Jetty 11 ships with SNI verification enabled by default, if hostname spoofing is a not concern, you can disable it by setting the `sniHostCheck` option to `false`.
 This option is enabled by default for security reasons, but it can be disabled if you are using a reverse proxy that handles the hostname verification.
 Jetty might respond with an `HTTP ERROR 400 Invalid SNI` if the hostname verification fails.

- - Live reload of certificates is not supported yet, and it **is** planned to be added in the future.